Discover ideas, practice and policy related to teaching at Regent's and across the higher education sector.

 Your Personal Tutor is there to support you throughout your degree programme.

 In the UK the term ‘personal tutor’ does not mean someone who gives you one-to-one tuition on a specific subject.
 Instead, they are there to help and guide you through the decisions you make in your studies.
 You will meet them early in your time with us, and they will provide you with a consistent relationship throughout your academic career at Regent’s.

 - Guide you on academic matters

-- Support you in your personal and career development
+- Support your personal and career development

 - Advise you on the resources and services best suited to your needs